Canner (recycling): Canning in New York City

-New York City is a hotbed of canning activity largely due to the city's high population density mixed with New York state's current deposit laws.
-Canning remains a contentious issue in NYC with the canners often facing pushback from the city government, the New York City Department of Sanitation, and other recycling collection companies.
-Sure We Can, a redemption center co-founded by nun Ana Martinez de Luco, is the only canner friendly redemption center in the city, providing lockers and communal space for the canners to sort their collections of redeemables.
+New York City is a hotbed of canning activity, largely due to the city's high population density mixed with New York State's current deposit laws.
+Canning remains a contentious issue in the city, with the canners often facing pushback from the city government, the New York City Department of Sanitation, and recycling collection companies.
+Sure We Can, a redemption center co-founded by nun Ana Martinez de Luco, is the only canner–friendly redemption center in the city, providing lockers and communal space for the canners to sort their collections of redeemables.